I'm Off Then

-I'm Off Then: Losing and Finding Myself on the Camino de Santiago (Ich bin dann mal weg) is a book by German writer Hape Kerkeling written in 2006 and translated into English in 2009.
-It has sold over three million copies.
-It has also been translated into French, Italian, Dutch, Polish, Latvian, Spanish, Korean and Chinese.
+I'm Off Then: Losing and Finding Myself on the Camino de Santiago (Ich bin dann mal weg) is a book by German writer Hape Kerkeling published in 2006 and translated into English in 2009.
+It has sold over three million copies and has also been translated into French, Italian, Dutch, Polish, Latvian, Spanish, Korean, and Chinese.

-A film adaptation, directed by Julia von Heinz, with Devid Striesow and Martina Gedeck starring, was released on December 24, 2015.
+A film adaptation, directed by Julia von Heinz, featuring Devid Striesow and Martina Gedeck, was released on December 24, 2015.